wesbos/beginner-javascript-notes/notes/Module 5꞉ Events.md

 In this video, we will cover the common pitfalls that happen in Javascript.

-Most accesibility goof-ups happen not because someone is purposely trying to prevent a certain type of user from accessible the website.
+Most accessibility goof-ups happen not because someone is purposely trying to prevent a certain type of user from accessible the website.

 They are typically accidental and the developer just did not know what to look for or check to ensure it's still accessible.

 ### Difference between Buttons and Links

-The difference between buttons and link is a big accessiblity issue.
+The difference between buttons and link is a big accessibility issue.

 Buttons are meant to be used for actions that happen inside of an application.

-Links on the otherhand are used to change the page.
+Links on the other hand are used to change the page.

 Do not mix those up.
 Links are not meant to be used where buttons are.